You can dress up canned green beans in the Instant Pot, making a tasty side dish you can be proud of!

 Over the years, I’ve learned how to make southern style green beans in the pressure cooker using frozen green beans, as well as southern style fresh green beans in the Instant Pot.
 I’ve also made green beans and potatoes in the Instant Pot.

-But I’m often asked if there’s a way to cook canned green beans in the Instant Pot so they’ll taste even better.
+But I’m often asked if there’s a way to cook canned green beans in the Instant Pot so they’ll taste even better–because sometimes you just need to press the easy button, right?

 So today, I’m sharing how to dress up the classic from the canned goods aisle and make Instant Pot canned green beans that taste amazing!